ClaudioESSilva/claudioessilva.github.io/content/post/2019-08-13-allow-sql-server-agent-jobs-management-for-non-sysadmins.md

 It depends 😄
 If you're not familiarized with the difficulty this can bring, let me share with you a different way to accomplish the task without adding the login to the sysadmin instance role.
 I'm sure that you don't want to do that on a production instance.
-The next possible way is to make the login as the owner of the job and it needs to belong to one of the <a href="https://docs.microsoft.com/en-us/sql/ssms/agent/sql-server-agent-fixed-database-roles?view=sql-server-2017">msdb fixed database roles</a>!
+The next possible way is to make the login as the owner of the job and it needs to belong to one of the [msdb fixed database roles](https://docs.microsoft.com/en-us/sql/ssms/agent/sql-server-agent-fixed-database-roles?view=sql-server-2017)!
 You can take a look at this documentation and see the matrix there for each role.

 This means that if we are talking about a single login, you won't have any problem at all.